UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 See [Slurm troubleshooting](slurm_troubleshooting.md)
 how to fix Slurm errors.

-???- question "What about oher clusters?"
+???- question "What about other clusters?"

     See [the general page about Slurm at UPPMAX](slurm.md)